microsoft/EntraSuite-Training/Scenarios/Scenario2.md

 7. Review your settings.
 Select **Create**.

 ## Validate access
-In this section, we validate that the user can access the file server while there’s no risk.
+In this section, we validate that the user can access the file server while thereï¿½s no risk.
 Confirm that access is blocked when risk is detected.

 1. Sign in to the device where you previously installed the Global Secure Access client.
 2. Try to access the file server by running **\\IP_address** and validate that you can browse the file share.
     ![imagen 8](../images/RemoteA-08.png)
 3. If desired, simulate user risk by following instructions in [Simulating risk detections in Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-simulate-risk).
 You may need to try multiple times to raise user risk to medium or high.
 4. Try accessing the file server to confirm that access is blocked.
 You may need to wait up to one hour for block enforcement.
 5. Validate that access is blocked by the Conditional Access policy you created earlier using sign in logs.
-Open non-interactive sign in logs from *ZTNA Network Access Client – Private application*.
+Open non-interactive sign in logs from *ZTNA Network Access Client ï¿½ Private application*.
 View logs from the Private Access application name that you previously created as the **Resource name**.

 ## Resources
 * [What is Microsoft Entra ID Protection?](https://learn.microsoft.com/en-us/entra/id-protection/overview-identity-protection)